Barkatzx/Barkatzx/README.md

 ###

-<h2 align="left">Experienced Full Stack Developer adept at creating innovative web applications.
+<h2 align="left">I'm Experienced Full Stack Developer adept at creating innovative web applications.
 Proficient in frontend technologies such as HTML, CSS, and JavaScript, as well as modern frameworks like React.
-Skilled in backend programming languages like Node.js and Javascript, with expertise in frameworks like Express.js.
+Skilled in backend programming languages like Node.js with expertise in frameworks like Express.js.
 Strong database knowledge including MongoDB.
 Committed to delivering exceptional user experiences through end-to-end solutions.</h2>

 <h1 align="left">I'm Expert On:</h1>